 12 Principles of Animation With Examples

-These basicbtwelve Principles of Animation were accustomed to guide production and inventive discussions further to coach young animators higher and quicker.
-These 12 principles became one in all the foundations of hand-drawn cartoon character animation.
+These basic twelve Principles of animation were accustomed to guide production.
+About inventive discussions further to coach young animators higher and quicker.
+These 12 animation principles became one of the foundations of hand-drawn cartoon character animation.

 01. Squash and Stretch

-Squash and stretch led to a serious controversy, which has a humorous impact on a person who has an enlarged or broader person.
-In realistic the most important aspect of this principle is that the size of an object does not change when squash or extended.
+The most important aspect of this principle is that the size of an object does not change when squash or extended.
 If the length of a ball is stretched vertically, its breadth has to contract parallel also.

 It is additionally well-known is concerning translating the mood and Intention of a scene into specific character positions and actions.

 04. Straight Ahead Action& Pose to Pose Action

-Straight Ahead and Pose to pose to create The character moves and through the action, one step at a time till the action is finished.
-Motion capture and dynamics simulations, even three-dimensional rotoscoping, are clearly the straight-ahead techniques of 3D computer animation.
+Straight Ahead and Pose to pose to create the character moves and through the action.
+One step at a time till the action is finished.
+Motion capture and dynamics simulations, even 3d rotoscoping, are clearly the straight-ahead techniques of computer animation.

 Pose to pose to create the action of the scene.
 It became the quality animation technique as a result of it breaks down structured motion into a series of clearly outlined key poses.

 05.Follow Through Action& Overlapping Action